Winter Training Tips

 Winter Training Tips For Footballers

 It’s that time of year when it’s getting colder and the nights are darker.
 Two things that inevitably make it harder to motivate yourself.
-However, there are some great benefits to braving the cold for winter training.
+Training in colder conditions can be demanding, but there are some great benefits when managed correctly.

-So, it’s definitely a good idea to head outside but what is the best way to approach it?
+So, it’s definitely worth heading outside, but what is the best way to approach it?
 We’ve put together some top tips to make winter training easier.

 Things to remember